HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 2. Install [Node.js](https://nodejs.org/en/download/).
 See the version requirements for the DX Developer Dashboard.

 3. Install the DX Web Developer Dashboard and point it to the DX server you want to deploy to, if you do not have done so already.
 See instructions [here](./dxwebdashboard.md).
+Alternatively you can also use sp push application or dxclient.

-5. Turn off dynamic parameter tag and shortform in DX since they may intefer with some of the syntax you will use with React. .
+5. Turn off dynamic parameter tag and shortform in DX since they may interfere with some of the syntax you will use with React.
+    Before 201:
     - Go to the Websphere Application Server Integrated Solution Console at https://localhost:10041/ibm/console
     - Set (or create) both the dynamic.parameter.tag.enabled and the renderingplugin.shortform.enabled resource environment provider values of the WCM WCMConfigService service to false in the HCL Digital Experience Integrated Solutions Console.
+    After 201:
+    - Use the configuration task ConfigEngine.sh|bat enable-wcm-spa-script-app-properties - for details see doc: [here]{https://help.hcltechsw.com/digital-experience/8.5/script-portlet/script_app_improvements.html?hl=react#script_app_improvements__section_mhm_pzw_3sb}
     - Make sure to restart the WebSphere_Portal server after these updates.

 6. Clone this project somewhere on your drive